-To teach English in China, you will you will usually need a TEFL certification and bachelor’s degree as a minimu.
-The average salary for teaching in Cina is $1,000 to $2,500 per month.
+To teach English in China, you will usually need a TEFL certification and bachelor’s degree as a minimum.
+The average salary for teaching English in China is $1,000 to $2,500 per month.

 Take a look below at some of the key facts you should know before teaching English in China.

 If you’re getting your start teaching Chinese students, it’s more than likely you’ll be teaching English in the public school system.
 English lessons range from teaching young kids in kindergarten right up to the end of schooling age, so it’s important to be flexible and adept at changing your lessons for different audiences.

 There are benefits to working in public schools; for one thing, many ESL teachers in the state education system tend to work fewer hours, have more (often paid) holidays and even get free lunch, which is both a great way to save pennies and experience some authentic Chinese cuisine.